heroku/devcenter-java/README.md

-This quickstart will get you going with Java and the [Jetty](http://eclipse.org/jetty/) embedded web server on the [Cedar](http://devcenter.heroku.com/articles/cedar) stack.
+This quickstart will get you going with Java and the [Jetty](http://eclipse.org/jetty/) embedded web server, deployed to Heroku.

 {.note}
 Sample code for the [Java demo application](https://github.com/heroku/devcenter-java) is available on GitHub.
 Edits and enhancements are welcome.